JismonJoseph/RTR108/README.md

 echo Hello World!

 The following when executed will print hello world on the command line everytime you run this script. (look at the screensot in the LINUX folder)

+## Python
+### Details:
+Python is a high level programming language, its designed towards being easier and powerfull. its used and applied in ML and AI task or task involving larde datasets.
+We will do a series of python examples as given in PY4E website. all solution screenshot are in the folder PYTHON